trustdan/IBKR-API-Go-Python/documentation/IBKR-TWS-API-documentation.md

 ### Contract Definition & DiscoveryCopy Location

-IB’s Event Contract instrument records use the following fields inherited from the options model:
+IBÃ¢â‚¬â„¢s Event Contract instrument records use the following fields inherited from the options model:

 - An